-Julie Dorsey is a Professor of Computer Science at Yale University, where she teaches computer graphics.
+Julie Dorsey is the Frederick W. Beinecke Professor of Computer Science at Yale University, where she teaches computer graphics.
 She came to Yale in 2002 from MIT, where she held tenured appointments in both the Department of Electrical Engineering and Computer Science (EECS) and the School of Architecture.
 She received undergraduate degrees in architecture and graduate degrees in computer science from Cornell University.